usnistgov/SFA/README.md

 Several packages not included with the ActiveTcl installer also need to be installed.

-- teapot.zip, in the src directory, contains the additional Tcl packages
+- teapot.zip, in the 'source' directory, contains the additional Tcl packages
 - Unzip teapot.zip to C:/Tcl/lib to overwrite the existing teapot directory

 ## Build the STEP File Analyzer and Viewer